aayars/mastodon-boilerplate/README.md

 If the stars aligned, you should have a running Mastodon instance with SSL support!

-Helpful operational and troubleshooting commands (while in the `mastodon-boilerplate` directory):
+Helpful operational and troubleshooting commands (while in the top-level directory of the `mastodon-boilerplate` repo):

 To view cluster status: `docker-compose ps`.